ccp-project/libccp/README.md

 ## Putting it all together

 Now you should be ready to build everything.
+The following is for userspace datapaths; for kernel datapaths, see https://github.mit.edu/nebula/ccp-kernel.

 ### 0 | Build libccp